Model locks in Patriots vs. Buccaneers picks, score prediction, SGP for NFL Week 10

 Two of the NFL's best clash when the AFC East-leading New England Patriots (7-2) visit the NFC South-leading Tampa Bay Buccaneers (6-2) in NFL Week 10 action on Paramount+.
 Drake Maye and the Patriots have been on a tear, winning six in a row, including a 24-23 win over the Atlanta Falcons last week.
 Baker Mayfield, meanwhile, has guided the Buccaneers to wins in three of their last four games, including a 23-3 victory at New Orleans in Week 8.
 The Patriots will be without running back Rhamondre Stevenson (toe) and wide receiver Kayshon Boutte (hamstring) on Sunday.

 Kickoff from Raymond James Stadium in Tampa, Fla., is set for 1 p.m.
 ET on CBS and Paramount+.
-Tampa Bay is a 2.5-point favorite in the latest Patriots vs. Buccaneers odds from SportsLine consensus, while the over/under for total points scored is 48.
+Tampa Bay is a 2.5-point favorite in the latest Patriots vs. Buccaneers odds from SportsLine consensus, while the over/under for total points scored is 48.5.
+The Bucs are -151 money line favorites (risk $151 to win $100), while the Patriots are +126 underdogs.
 Before making any Patriots vs. Buccaneers picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Patriots vs. Buccaneers at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: